pid/puid/README.md

 [![Build Status](https://travis-ci.org/pid/puid.png)](https://travis-ci.org/pid/puid)

 # puid - primary unique id
-Generate an unique ID depends on time, machine and process for use in distributed environment.
+Generate an unique ID depends on time, machine and process for use in a distributed environment.

-Each unique ID has 4 sections which are:
+Each unique ID has 4 sections and has 24 chars which are:

   i.e. he5fps6l2504cd1w3ag8ut8e // he5fps6l-2504cd-1w3a-g8ut8e

-  - timestamp:    'he5fps6l'  // Timestamp in microseconds
+  - timestamp:    'he5fps6l'  // Timestamp in microseconds- safe until 2059
-  - machineId:    '2504cd'    // the first external device, md5 to the address (IPv4/IPv6)
+  - machineId:    '2504cd'    // the first external device, md5 to the address (IPv4/IPv6), fallback = hostname
   - processId:    '1w3a'      // pid
   - counter:      'g8ut8e'    // high-resolution real time; nanoseconds

-All values are converted to base36.
+All values (except machineID) are converted to base36.

+Why is the counter not really a counter?
+Because of collision, it's more likely that the same machine and process use (accidently!) two puid-objects (async) and generate an Id at the same microsecond with identical counter; that the same process will execute the counter function within the same nanosecond should be impossible - feedback is welcome.

+## Why it exists?
+People asking why I build this piece of code, there are so much solutions around.
+The reason is simple, I wanted a short as possible primary key for distributed environments.
+UUIDv4 was not an option for several reasons.
+One of them is that the id is 36 characters long ;-).
+Other solutions were not convincing either.
+Size matters?
+Yes! :-) 24 is better than 36.

 ## Installation